 |Apr 10||Quiz 5

 |12||Apr 15||Defining new classes

-You are encouraged to participate in these study sessions to prepare for quizzes, to discuss class concepts, and to get friendly assistance in working on lab assignments.
+You are invited -- and encouraged -- to participate in Ninja evening study sessions to prepare for quizzes, to discuss programming concepts, and to get friendly assistance in working on lab assignments.
 Our CS mentoring team is dedicated to helping students, who have no prior knowledge of computer science, learn to program in Python while keeping their senses of humor intact.
-As an added bonus, free food will be provided at the sessions.
+As an added bonus, snacks will be provided at the sessions.
+The sessions are held:

 If you believe that you need accommodations for a disability, please contact Leslie Hempling in the Office of Student Disability Services, located in Parrish 130, or e-mail lhempli1 to set up an appointment to discuss your needs and the process for requesting accommodations.
 Leslie Hempling is responsible for reviewing and approving disability-related accommodation requests and, as appropriate, she will issue students with documented disabilities an Accommodation Authorization Letter.
 Since accommodations may require early planning and are not retroactive, please contact her as soon as possible.
 For details about the Student Disabilities Service and the accomodations process, visit the Office of Student Disability Services.

 You are also welcome to contact me privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged through Leslie Hempling in the Office Of Student Disability Services.